 A Chocobo is a fictional bird found in the Final Fantasy series.
-They can either look absolutely freaking awesome and epic, like they do here, or unbelievably cute and kind of annoyingly chibi-like they are in the Chocobo rap series.
-I like my Chocobos to look like overgrown chickens of awesomeness, not so much like Sanrio pencil holder decorations, but that's just me.
+They can either look absolutely awesome, like they do here, or unbelievably cute and kind of annoyingly chibi-like they are in the Chocobo rap series.
+I like my Chocobos to look like overgrown chickens, not so much like Sanrio pencil holder decorations, but that's just me.

 The Chocobo serves as an easily domesticated animal in the Final Fantasy series that you can ride around.
 They're mainly transportation, but as you know in such big-world games, that's actually an enormous asset.
 They're kind of like the cars you steal in the GTA games, only they make sounds and are great.